smartiniOnGitHub/fastify-check-runtime-env/README.md

 - `CheckRuntimeEnv`, the checkers implementation, as a class (RuntimeEnvChecker)

 Plugin options are:
-- `onNodeVersionMismatch`, define what to do if Node.js version does not match with the expected one; by default 'exception' to raise an Error, but could be 'warning' (to log a message in Fastify logs), or 'exit' (to stop current Node.js process) with exit code 1
+- `onCheckMismatch`, define what to do if a checker fails (Node.js version does not match with the expected one, JavaScript not in strict mode, etc); by default 'exception' to raise an Error, but could be 'warning' (to log a message in Fastify logs), or 'exit' (to stop current Node.js process) with exit code 1
+- `nodeStrictCheckAtStartup`, flag to tell (when true) to check JavaScript strict mode; by default true (safer and already enforced as default mode in modern JavaScript code using classes, ES Modules, etc)
-- `nodeVersionCheckAtStartup` flag to tell (when true) to check Node.js version at application startup; by default false
+- `nodeVersionCheckAtStartup`, flag to tell (when true) to check Node.js version at application startup; by default false
 - 'nodeVersion' the current Node.js version (by default 'process.version')
 - `nodeVersionExpected`, the semver string with the expected Node.js version (by default empty, so must be manually provided, for example reading 'package.json' attribute 'engines.node' if specified)